schmijul/TransformerForSignalPredicition/README.md

 ### Model Parameters

-- `num_layers`: Number of layers in the Transformer Encoder
+- `d_model`: The dimension of the input and output vectors
-- `d_model`: Dimension of the model
+- `nhead`: The number of heads in the multi-head attention layer
-- `num_heads`: Number of attention heads
+- 'num_layers': The number of self-attention layers
-- `dff`: Dimension of the feedforward network inside the Transformer layers
+- 'input_size': The dimension of the input vector
-- `dropout_rate`: Dropout rate for regularization

 ## Requirements

 - Python 3.7 or higher